rackerlabs/rackspace-how-to/content/cloud-servers/setting-up-virtual-hosts-on-centos.md

         Stopping httpd:                                                                                                [OK]
         Starting httpd: httpd: Could not reliably determine the server's fully qualified domain name, using 0000:0000:0000:0000:0000:0000:0000:0000 for ServerName
                                                                                                                        [OK]
-This is a default warning that can be ignored.
+This is a default warning that you can ignore.

 Your virtual host is now set up and ready to use.
 You must upload web content to the **DocumentRoot** directory that you have created on your server to have content served when you navigate to your domain name using a browser.